 This species is not officially recorded in Richmond.

 It is reported in New Jersey, southeastern New York and Connecticut.

-This species is not recorded in Kings, but it has been seen in
+This species is not recorded in Richmond, but has been seen in

 I suspect if you grow tomatoes, you are likely to encounter it.

-This species is not recorded in Suffolk, but it has been taken in
+This species is not recorded in Richmond, but it has been taken in

 several counties in northeastern New Jersey.
 I would not